H105, American History I

 Last week we looked at two paradoxical elements of political culture in the young United States: fears of “aristocracy” as well as fears of “democracy” itself.
 Both involved contests over social worth, in a context of intensive economic competition which was articulated in terms of an individualized masculine ideology, whether as supposedly self-made success or supposedly self-made failure.
 With the development of universal white male suffrage, the necessary attributes for the privileges and advantages of citizenship became whiteness and maleness.
 In the hands of some men, either actively struggling and/or simply perceiving threat, the presumption of privilege and advantage could be twisted into scapegoating and targeting marginalized members of American society, such as immigrants.
 Some came to doubt the foundational principle of “equality,” and argued instead for a return to an exclusionary “birth” principle, predictably favoring themselves.
 What was imagined to be causing the rise or the fall of the American democratic experiment?
 Many like Lincoln or Tocqueville feared perceived internal threats, but nativists feared perceived external threats become internal.
 Decades after the Declaration of Independence, the American experiment still felt unstable and in jeopardy, requiring continued attention and work.

-This week we will meet idealistic social reformers who sought to make the nation a “better” place, or, at least, to reshape it in accord with their own cultural and social preferences.
-(The nativists we met last week were idealistic social reformers in their own pathological way, but they sought to inflict harm on their social targets.)
+This week we will meet idealistic social reformers who sought to make the nation a “better” place, or, at least, to reshape it in accordance with their own cultural and social preferences.
+(The nativists we met last week were idealistic social reformers in their own pathological way, although they sought to inflict harm on their social targets.)
 The early nineteenth century witnessed an extraordinary proliferation of voluntary social reform organizations — groups of people who sacrificed time, energy, and money to accomplish goals which they saw as bettering society.
 The most extreme of these organizations were utopian communities that sprouted throughout the northern United States, with the radical imagination that one could step outside mainstream society and, from scratch, create a perfect new community.
 Perhaps the most dramatic social reform was the emergence of an abolitionist movement, blacks as well as whites who advocated for the immediate and unconditional end to slavery, which would have the potential to jar the Southern economy, the United States economy, and the Atlantic world economy.
 Perhaps the most surprising social reform was the unexpected emergence of a women’s movement out of the abolitionist movement.
 All of these social reforms moved back and forth across the Atlantic, since British society was energized in similar reform impulses (utopianism, abolitionism, women’s rights, et cetera).

 Tuesday